 The MiT program reflects the Evergreen coordinated studies model; the curriculum is organized around themes or questions.
 An interdisciplinary team of three faculty and a cohort of approximately 45 full-time candidates join together in a community of learners to pursue inquiry into the curricular themes.
 This approach removes traditional course constraints and facilitates a flexible, intensive schedule that creates a climate in which interactive learning may occur.
 Competition among candidates is de-emphasized and collaboration encouraged; ranking of candidates or faculty is absent.
 Candidate input is highly valued.
 Faculty members are facilitators of learning and co-learners with candidates as well as experts.
-Seminars on readings, field experiences, coursework related to content pedagogies, professional development and Washington State Education Standards are central components of this coordinated studies model.
+Seminars on readings, extensive field experiences, coursework related to content pedagogies and assessment, professional development, and the State of Washington Education and Accreditation Standards are central components of this coordinated studies model.

-The MiT program at Evergreen is a full-time, six-quarter, two-year professional teacher preparation program leading to the MiT Degree and residency teacher certification in Washington state.
+The MiT program at Evergreen is a full-time, six-quarter, two-year professional teacher preparation program leading to the MiT Degree and residency teacher certification in the State of Washington.
 Candidates may not carry other academic credit during the six program quarters and are urged to avoid outside employment during the two quarters of full-time, daily student teaching.
 The program interrelates theory and practice by including two full quarters of student teaching and substantial field experiences.
-During the first year of the program, approximately one-fourth of program time is spent in the field observing and working with students and the remaining time is devoted to oncampus seminars, workshops and lectures.
-During the second year, nearly 70 percent of MiT student time is allocated to direct involvement in K-12 schools.
+During the first year of the program, approximately one-fourth of program time is spent in the field observing and working with students and the remaining time is devoted to on-campus seminars, workshops and lectures.
+During the second year, nearly 70 percent of MiT candidate time is allocated to direct involvement in K-12 schools.